ZERODAY-exe/sy2ryxmnmy-hash/README.md

 # Yo guys ⚡
-im the goat Azazil.
+im the goat ØDAY.
 Im a dev for Cybersecurity Stuff.
 I have some cool repos if u look under this Readme.
 My Coding Languages are: